 Why not keep the existing ASU differentiated campus model?

-Furthermore, the West & Polytechnic campuses are each located too far away for students to take classes back and forth between either campus and any other ASU campus.
-This is in contrast with the Tempe and Downtown Phoenix campuses, whereby travel times between these two campuses are short especially with the added convenience of light rail transport.
+Furthermore, the West & Polytechnic campuses are each located too far away for students to take classes back and forth between either campus and the main campus in Tempe.
+In contrast, the Tempe and Downtown Phoenix campuses are located near one another and have relatively short travel times especially with the convenience of light rail transit.
+It is unrealistic and impractical to expect full-time faculty to travel among the campuses.
+Also, many students at the West and Polytechnic campuses cannot find all of their classes at one campus, thus requiring them to travel to either the Tempe or Downtown Phoenix campus.

 On the other hand, the West & Polytechnic campuses are not located far away enough for students to avoid the high-cost Tempe campus because under ASU's "One University in Many Places", there is not a strong enough incentive for students to attend the West or Polytechnic campus.
-Why would many students want to attend the "Fake ASU" (West or Polytechnic campus) when within driving distance the "Real ASU" (Tempe or Downtown Phoenix campus) embraces the same institutional identity at a very similar tuition rate while offering many more degree programs, greater amenities, and higher ranked faculty?
+Why would many students want to attend the "Fake ASU" (West or Polytechnic campus) when within driving distance the "Real ASU" (Tempe or Downtown Phoenix campus) embraces the same institutional identity at a very similar tuition rate while offering many more amenities and higher ranked degree programs and faculty?

-In addition, the campuses have different cost structures that vary depending on the level of research and types of degrees offered.
-It is easier to self-contain costs and have differential tuitions at the institutional-level if the West & Polytechnic campuses are encapsulated and branded as separate, free-standing state universities (PSU & AzTech) since this results in each having an unambiguous identity and a clearer mission while better accounting for the variance in operating expenses and intensity of research to be incurred at each institution.
+It is easier to self-contain costs and charge a different tuition rate for a specific campus if the West & Polytechnic campuses are encapsulated and branded as separate, free-standing state universities (PSU & AzTech) instead of sharing the high overhead costs of ASU.
+This results in each campus having an unambiguous identity with a separate mission and cost structure that can better account for the variance in operating expenses, types of degrees offered, levels of services provided, and the intensity of research to be incurred at each institution.

-Is your proposal a solution in search of a problem?
+Is my proposal a solution in search of a problem?

-My solution is not in search of a problem, because the problem of not having enough public universities to satisfy Greater Phoenix's population of 4 million people and the State of Arizona's population of 6.6 million is very real.
+My solution is not in search of a problem, because the problem of not having enough public universities to educate Greater Phoenix's population of 4.1 million people and the State of Arizona's population of 6.8 million is very real.
 Arizona still has the same number of public universities as it did 50 years ago and yet look at the population change.
-The ASU West and Polytechnic campuses are under-utilized and must necessarily expand to take advantage of the available space to accomodate the growing undergraduate student populations in AZ.
+The ASU West and Polytechnic campuses are under-utilized and must necessarily expand to take advantage of the available space to accomodate the tens of thousands of current and future AZ students since the main campuses of ASU, NAU, UA and the community colleges do not have room.

-"One University in Many Places" is a myth because it would be too expensive to put very heavy research programs on the satellite campuses and ASU does not want to do this anyways.
-Likewise, ASU will still keep its top-ranked faculty at the Tempe and Downtown Phoenix campuses.
-The West and Polytechnic campuses should each offer its own complete set of programs on-site; however, they cannot do so while affiliated with ASU because ASU Tempe will see this as a redundancy and as a direct competition to its own rankings.
+ASU's "One University in Many Places" is a myth because it is too expensive to put the heavy research programs at the branch campuses and ASU does not want to do this anyways.
+Likewise, ASU will still keep its top-ranked programs and faculty at the Tempe & Downtown Phoenix campuses.
+The West and Polytechnic campuses should each offer its own complete set of programs on-site; however, they cannot do so while affiliated with ASU because the Tempe & Downtown Phoenix campuses will see this as a redundancy and as a direct threat to their own rankings.
+Moreover, ASU does not want its branch campuses to provide direct competition and during budget downturns, West & Polytechnic are likely to get cut first.

 Arizona prides itself in promoting school choice for public K-12 education and should now extend this courtesy for public university education by breaking-up the ASU Empire.
-My restructuring plan provides Arizonans with more choices, greater access, and healthy competition among Arizona's public universities while the greater accountability that follows helps ensure that Arizonans keep their faith in their public university system.
+My proposal offers more choices, greater access, and healthy competition among Arizona's public universities using a traditional model that already works in many other states.
+Arizonans cannot afford any more "grand experiments" or "gimmicks" and they expect greater accountability to keep faith in their state government and university system.

 No, there is nothing of value (financially or politically) for me to gain as I am neither a lobbyist nor an employee of any university or municipality.
-Rather, I am a concerned Arizona resident and an ASU graduate student who is interested in promoting increased access, competition, and accountability to public university education for all Arizonans.
+Rather, I am a concerned Arizona resident and a recent graduate of ASU who is interested in promoting increased access, competition, and accountability to a public university education for many more Arizonans.
+I already shared this proposal with ASU, ABOR, and the Arizona Legislature.

 How is this different than ABOR's 2004-2005 proposal to separate ASU West?

-What about the money to pay for this restructuring?
+What about the money and costs necessary for this restructuring?

 What is the effect of the growing population?

 As the population rates of Greater Phoenix and Greater Arizona continue to increase, the existing higher education infrastructure of 3 public universities remains insufficient even for the current population size.
-PSU and AzTech (along with the AZ community colleges) provide the physical space and capacity to educate tens of thousands of undergraduate students at a lower per unit cost and at a higher student success rate while permitting the very heavy research universities (ASU and UA) to issue enrollment caps to control their excessive costs and student overcrowding.
-For example, ASU recently capped new student enrollments last March due to a lack of state funding for its higher per-student costs.
+PSU and AzTech (along with the AZ community colleges) provide the physical space and capacity to educate tens of thousands of undergraduate students at a lower per unit cost while permitting the heavy research universities (ASU and UA) to limit enrollments by issuing enrollment caps to further control their excessive costs and student overcrowding.
+For example, ASU recently capped new student enrollments in March 2009 due to a lack of state funding for its higher per-student costs.
+PSU, AzTech, and NAU emphasize undergraduate access and can serve as a pipeline for Arizona residents to pursue their graduate/doctoral studies at a heavy research university in-state (ASU or UA).

 Does this separation result in low-quality institutions?

 Absolutely not!
-The curriculum and faculty at PSU and AzTech shall promote academic excellence and increased access to undergraduate education.
-Although their rankings will not equal the national reputations of ASU and UA, neither does NAU and yet NAU is still considered a quality university.
-And, the presidents of PSU and AzTech (along with ASU, NAU, & UA) would each report directly to ABOR, thereby ensuring parity, quality control, and legitimacy for PSU and AzTech.
-Also, if a significant percentage of Arizonans perceive four-year degrees from a community college as "reputable", then it is reasonable to assume that many more Arizonans would perceive four-year degrees from PSU as "more reputable".
+The curriculum and faculty at PSU and AzTech will each promote academic excellence and increased access to an undergraduate education.
+Although their rankings will not equal the national reputations of ASU & UA, neither does NAU and yet NAU is still considered a quality university.
+And, the presidents of PSU and AzTech (along with ASU, NAU, UA) would each report directly to ABOR, thereby ensuring parity, quality control, and legitimacy for all AZ universities.
+If many Arizonans perceive four-year degrees from community colleges as being "reputable", then it is reasonable to assume that significantly more Arizonans would perceive four-year degrees from PSU as being "highly reputable."
+Likewise, most people would rank PSU "more highly" than many for-profit universities.

-PSU and AzTech are academic universities, not vocational institutes.
-They would promote student success in public higher education for more Arizonans, especially among its under-served and under-prepared populations.
-For example, PSU (as an instructional university) would embrace a stronger teaching emphasis, which allows many more students to thrive in such a stronger learning environment who might not otherwise do so while at a very heavy research university (ASU & UA).
-Likewise, AzTech (with its polytechnic focus) would offer students a stronger applied problem solving approach to learning compared to ASU & UA.
-Thus, PSU and AzTech can increase the graduation rates in the Arizona University System.
+PSU and AzTech shall each promote student success to a public university education for additional Arizonans, especially among its under-served and non-competitive student populations.
+For example, PSU (as an instructional university) would embrace a stronger teaching emphasis, which allows many students who might otherwise have difficulty when attending a heavy research university (ASU and UA) to thrive in such a stronger learning environment.
+Likewise, AzTech (as a polytechnic) would offer students a stronger applied problem solving approach to learning compared to ASU and UA.
+PSU and AzTech will then increase the enrollment, retention, and graduation rates for the Arizona University System.

 Isn't this just creating additional burreacracies?

-Not exactly, because the campuses would become free-standing universities under local control (via coordination through ABOR) instead of following the decision-making from a central university (ASU).
+Not exactly, because these campuses become free-standing state universities under local control (via coordination through ABOR) instead of following the decision-making from a central university (ASU).
 Arizona already has too few public universities for its population size; thus, this restructuring plan presents an opportunity to close the gap in the number of available public universities while saving the West & Polytechnic campuses from collapse.
-This is similar to a very large city having more than one high school or community college.
+This is analogous to a large county having multiple high schools and community colleges, including Maricopa County's 10 community colleges each having its own administration and accreditation.
+A centralized administration does not guarantee efficiency since it can still use multiple layers.
+Some critics accuse ASU and UA of having "administrative bloat."

-Greater Phoenix's large population size and the conversion of existing university branch campuses provide the necessary cost-effectiveness for operating more than one public university.
-Remember, each university shall have a different cost structure.
-For example, the corresponding administrative expenses at PSU and AzTech shall each be lower than ASU.
-It may also be expected that ASU Tempe would further reduce the expenses from its centralized administrative structure, thereby reducing its own burreacracy.
-In addition, new academic programs and services at PSU and AzTech could be phased in over time.
+Greater Phoenix's large population size and the conversion of existing university branch campuses then provide the necessary cost-effectiveness for operating additional public universities, especially if each university has a different cost structure.
+For example, the corresponding senior administrative expenses at PSU and AzTech would each be less than ASU and UA and are partially offset by spreading those costs across tens of thousands of students at PSU and AzTech along with the savings from educating not too many students at the higher cost ASU and UA.
+In addition, ASU and UA can reduce expenses and layers from their own centralized administrations, thereby reducing their existing burreacracies.
+And, new administrative services at PSU and AzTech could be phased in over time, as needed.

 What about the role of the community colleges?